v2how/v2how.github.io/content/post/2021-02-12-xray-vless-xtls-server-ubuntu-20-04.md

 - Optionally replace the identifier `love@example.com`
 - In the Let's Encrpyt certificate and key locations, replace *your_domain* by your server's fully qualified domain name

-Once you've made all the required changes, write the file to disk, and exit the editor.
+Once you've made all the required changes, write the file out to disk, and exit the editor.

 ## Step 7 — Restarting Xray